-Mental disorders is a major challenge for anyone to cope with, especially when it comes to men.
+Mental disorders are a major challenge for anyone to cope with, especially when it comes to men.

-Men’s are no different from it.
-They too suffer from depression, anxiety and a range of mental health issues.
+Men are no different from it.
+They too suffer from depression, anxiety, and a range of mental health issues.

 Hectic schedules, unwanted work pressure, familial responsibilities, limited earning opportunities, etc. add more to their stress level.
-It is sad that men are made to feel weak by exhibiting their feelings.
+It is said that men are made to feel weak by exhibiting their feelings.

 Mental health experts believe that men are more prone to mental illness.
 The Men’s Health Forum stated that 4 in 5 suicides are by men, which is the biggest cause of death in men under 35.

 Battling a mental illness takes resilience, strength, and willpower.
-So, if someone battling or have survived from cancer are heroes, then why not someone recovered from mental illness too be considered heroes?
+So, if someone battling or has survived from cancer are heroes, then why not someone who recovered from mental illness is considered heroes?